magnumjs/mag.js/examples/README.md

 You can use MagJS as a thin layer to prototype and template your html via javascript.

-It does not put html code in your JS and it does not put JS code in your JS.
+It does not put html code in your JS and it does not put JS code in your html.

 There is no special templating syntax or special JS way in which to code.
 <hr/>
 ##A Simple Application
-Getting started is farily trivial.
+Getting started is fairly trivial.

 [Boilerplate JSBin](http://jsbin.com/giquhokari/edit?html,output)